-We support the proposed change, but believe it should go further.
+We support the proposed change but believe it should go further.
 The proposed questions still relate to planning and preparations for a major and/or multi agency incident or emergency.
-There is no proposal to inspect the actual response to such incidents where they have occurred in the inspection period.
-These incidents are unfortunately a regular feature of the Fire and Rescue Services work.
-National and international research suggest they are increasing and they are (not surprisingly) the aspect of the service in which the public have the most interest.
-There are clear definitions, protocols and arrangements in place to assist an assessment.
+There is no proposal to inspect or review the actual response to such incidents where they have occurred within the inspection period.
+These incidents are unfortunately an increasingly regular feature of the Fire and Rescue Services work.
+National and international research suggest they are increasing, and they are (not surprisingly) the aspect of the service in which the public have the most interest.
+There are clear definitions, protocols and arrangements in place to assist such an assessment.

-Secondly, we note that in the remainder of the methodology the assessment of collaborations is generally restricted to collaborations with the other 'blue light' emergency services.
-Major incidents and emergencies include Category One and Category Two responders.
+Secondly, we note that in the remainder of the methodology, the assessment of collaborations is generally restricted to collaborations with the other 'blue light' emergency services.
+Major incidents and emergencies include Category 1 and Category 2 responders.
 Category One responders include Local authorities, HM Coastguard, NHS Clinical Commissioning Groups, the Health Protection Agency, Port health authorities and the Environment Agency as well as Ambulance Trusts and the Police.
-Category Two responders are key co-operating responders that act in support of the Category One responders mostly transport organisations and utilities.
-The appropriate representatives from these groups will need to be included in the inspection if the inspection is to produce a 'rounded assessment of fire and rescue services'.
+Category One responders, that act in support of the Category One responders mostly transport organisations and utilities.
+The appropriate representatives from these groups should be included in the inspection if the inspection is to produce a 'rounded assessment of fire and rescue services'.

 The second proposed amendment inter alia responds to the finding that the Tranche 2 inspections which found most fire and rescue services operating with reducing budgets and fewer staff.
-However, they found two services (Northamptonshire FRS and Northumberland FRS) that are operating in a much more difficult financial environment.
-The inspectorate were concerned that those two services may not be able to absorb further budget reductions without this having a negative effect on the service they provide to the public i.e. "It will be difficult for these services to absorb any further budget reductions without adverse implications for public safety".
-They therefore have included new questions on values and behaviours "at all levels of the organisation" and the management of career pathways.
+However, they also found two services (Northamptonshire FRS and Northumberland FRS) that are operating in a much more difficult financial environment.
+The inspectorate were concerned that those two services may not be able to absorb further budget reductions without this having a negative effect on the service they provide to the public i.e. "It will be difficult for these services to absorb any further budget reductions for public safety".
+They therefore have included new questions on values and behaviours "at all levels of the organisation" and "the management of career pathways".

-We would support the proposed change, but believe they should go further.
-We believe it highlights an inadequacy in the overall structure, scope and purpose of the proposed inspections in that they do not currently inspect the corporate body that establishes the overall financial envelope for the service; or the short and long term financial strategies within which the service is obliged to operate.
+We would support the proposed change but believe they should go further.
+We believe it highlights an inadequacy in the overall structure, scope and purpose of the proposed inspections in that they do not currently inspect the corporate body and governance arrangements that establishes the strategic direction; overall financial envelope, or the short and lon- term financial strategies within which the service is obliged to operate.
+A comprehensive or 'rounded assessment' needs to include these key aspects of the service.
 We return to this issue later in this response.

-The third proposed amendment inter alia responds to the very disappointing findings in relation to organisational leadership and culture in both tranche 1 and 2 reports.
+The third proposed amendment inter alia. responds to the very disappointing findings in relation to organisational leadership and culture in both tranche 1 and 2 reports.
 In both tranches, the 'people' scores were significantly lower than both the effectiveness and the efficiency scores and the inspectorate continue to have concerns about how some services look after their staff.

-We would support the proposed change, and agree that this should refer to all levels of the organisation.
+We would support the proposed change and agree that this should refer to all levels of the organisation.
 However, as currently scoped we consider the intention is to exclude assessment of the services' governance arrangements and their scrutiny arrangements.
-In our view the organisational culture of any organisation is significantly influenced by the leadership and most senior responsible actors.
-Any comprehensive or rounded judgement on a fire and rescue service organisational culture must include the influence of the strategic leadership of the governance of the organisation, and how that governance is scrutinised.
-These are currently both absent from the proposed methodology.
+In our view, the leadership and most senior responsible people significantly influence the organisational culture of any organisation.
+Any comprehensive or rounded judgement on a fire and rescue service organisational culture must include the influence of the strategic leadership and the governance arrangements of the organisation, what resources are available for leadership and governance and how efficiently and effectively that governance is scrutinised (internally or externally).
+These are currently absent from the proposed methodology.